koudeb/Project/playbook.md

 ## Step 2: Make your content clear from the first line

-Ensure that your post clearly communicates its topic in the first line.
-Avoid confusing openings.
+Ensure that your post starts with a clear hook and communicates the topic in the first line.

 **Why this matters:** LinkedIn quickly categorizes content.
 If your post is not immediately clear, it may not reach the right audience.